 Aleppo is a city in Syria that is quite famous for several reasons.
 One of the most notable aspects of the city is that it is among the oldest continually inhabited places in the world.
 The city dates back to the 6th millennium B.C. and is even noted in ancient texts such as the Bible.
-There is a lot of history in this city, but it is not slowing down simply because it is old.
-The thriving economy within Syria has found a way to overcome many wars and uprisings throughout the years and still maintains its station as a high-intensity trading center among the world.
+There is much history in this city, but it is not slowing down just because it is old.
+The thriving economy within Syria has found a way to overcome many wars and uprisings throughout the years and still maintains its station as a high-intensity trading center in the world.

 The fact that Aleppo is among the oldest cities in the world means that it has seen its fair share of wars.
-The city has been marked by destruction throughout the years and that has had a great impact on its population.
-Even though war is a constant threat from those that oppose the government and other nations trying to lay claim to the whole of Syria, the economy is thriving.
+The city has been marked by destruction throughout the years, and that has had a significant impact on its population.
+Even though a war is a constant threat from those that oppose the government and other nations trying to lay claim to the whole of Syria, the economy is thriving.
 That is evident through the 1,602,264 people that called the city home in 1994, which has nearly doubled by 2004 - reaching 2,132,100 as of the 2004 census.
 The city covers approximately 190 square kilometers or 70 square miles of area.